smorenospace/SlurmTorchHarmony/README.md

 ## Slurm basics

-In the following, the procedure for launch works with slurms is detailed step by step. $${\textcolor{red}{NEVER LAUNCH CODE WITH PYTHON, ALWAYS USE SLURM THROUGH THE FOLLOWING COMMANDS}}$$.
+In the following, the procedure for launch works with slurms is detailed step by step. $${\textcolor{red}{NEVER \space LAUNCH \space CODE \space WITH \space PYTHON, \space ALWAYS \space USE \space SLURM \space THROUGH \space THE \space FOLLOWING COMMANDS}}$$.
 The next image provide a simple overview of the hardware machine available (yellow=idle, red=alloc, black=restricted) and how slurm asign the resources using this code example:

         sbatch
         –node=machine1